OLD COULSDON RESIDENTS' ASSOCIATION

 4. The Association shall be non-sectarian and shall not affiliate to any political party or participate in party politics.

-a) This Committee shall consist of the following Officers: Chairman, Vice Chairman, Secretary, Treasurer, and up to ten other members, all of whom shall be elected at the Annual General Meeting (subject to Rule 22).
+a) This Committee shall consist of the following Officers: Chairman, Vice Chairman, Secretary, Treasurer, and up to twelve other members, all of whom shall be elected at the Annual General Meeting (subject to Rule 22).

 b) Meetings of the Committee shall be held approximately monthly at which the Chairman shall preside, or in his absence, the Vice-Chairman.
 Seven shall form a Quorum at Committee Meetings.
 In the absence of the Chairman and Vice-Chairman the Quorum shall elect a Chairman for the duration of the Meeting.